 Employee privacy is an ever-changing, complex issue.
 On one hand, employers would like to know as much about their employees as needed to make the right personnel decisions.
-For instance, school districts need to know that they're bus drivers are not drinking alcohol before or during their shifts.
-Therefore, a preemployment drug and alcohol test -- and perhaps random tests during their employment -- makes good sense in that case.
-But it's probably not necessary (and illegal in some states) for a restaurant to check the credit scores of prospective wait staff.
+For instance, school districts need to know that their bus drivers are not drinking alcohol before or during their shifts.
+Therefore, a pre-employment drug and alcohol test -- and perhaps random tests during their employment -- make good sense in that case.
+In contrast, it's probably not necessary (and illegal in some states) for a restaurant to check the credit scores of prospective wait staff.

 When it comes to workplace privacy, there are both legal and practical considerations to take into account.
-Certain activities -- subjecting employees to lie detector tests, for example -- are forbidden by law.
-But even some acts that are perfectly legal (such as checking employees' purses and pockets before they leave) can have the effect of driving away otherwise qualified candidates.
+Certain activities, such as subjecting employees to lie detector tests, are forbidden by law.
+But even some acts that are legal in the state, but potential employees still see as pervasive, can have the effect of driving away otherwise qualified candidates.

-This section explores the various legal issues surrounding privacy in the workplace.
-Just click on a topic below to learn more.
+This article explores some key legal issues surrounding privacy in the workplace.

 Monitoring Communications and Internet Usage